arcticleo/recipes/bread/cinnamon-buns.md

 - Make dough from the flour and the sugar/milk liquid.
 - Divide dough in two-four parts and roll out both halves thin.
 If you have a large enough surface, you don't need to divide in two — I just find it easier to work with in smaller doughs.
 - Spread soft butter carefully, and sprinkle with sugar/cinnamon mix.
-- Roll them up from the longer side, and cut in 1.5 cm slices.
+- Roll them up from the longer side, and cut in 1.5cm/0.6" slices.
 - Let the cut pieces rest on their sides for 30 min.
 - Brush with whisked egg.
 - Sprinkle with pearl sugar.